FAQ - Custom Tile Mural Questions

 How do we get the picture to you for our custom tile mural?

-You may attach a digital file to your email.
+You may send small digital files (under 12MB) by email.
 Digital files should be at least 240 ppi or as large as possible.
 We prefer jpg, tiff, psd, and png.
-Very large files may uploaded here, Digital Upload.
+Very large files may uploaded here, Upload Images.
 Please call 434-660-7170 or email with any questions.
-You may also send files on DVD or CD.
+You may also send files on a DVD or flash (thumb) drive.
 Send the largest you can for us to examine for its suitability for your tile mural project.

 You may send art or photos for us to scan.
 Package carefully!
 All work must be flat (no frames or glass).
 If the artwork is very large and requires an outside scanning service, we will notify you of any extra costs before proceeding.

 Note: All images supplied to Custom Tiles, LLC / custom-tiles.com are the customer’s responsibility as to copyright and permission for reproduction, not the responsibility nor liability of Custom Tiles, LLC / custom-tiles.com.

 How durable are the tiles?
 Can I clean them without hurting the custom image?